 - 2 tablespoons (30 grams) brandy, cognac, rum or vodka

 - 2-3 teaspoons (8-12 grams) vanilla extract

-Make the base: Transfer the cold cream to the bowl of your electric mixer and beat until medium stiff peaks form.
+- Make the ice cream base: Pour the cold cream to the bowl of your electric mixer and beat until medium stiff peaks form.
 Add the alcohol, the salt and the vanilla and beat until combined.

-Make the ice cream: Add the custard mixture to the base in three additions, beating well after each addition until you get a fluffy mixture.
+- Make the ice cream: Add the custard mixture to the ice cream base in three additions, beating well after each addition until you get a fluffy mixture.

-- Chill the bowl of your mixer in the fridge for the best results.
+- Chill the bowl of your mixer in the fridge for the heavy cream to whip faster.

 - If your freezer is too strong, let the ice cream rest at room temperature for 5-10 minutes before serving.

 When an ice cream is high on milk or heavy cream, and no other flavors are used, then it will probably taste milky.

 To fix this, you can add some flavorings like coffee, caramel, mint extract, etc., or you can add some vanilla custard to give it depth and complexity.

 However, changing the ingredients will alter the texture of the ice cream, so it's best to follow a tested recipe.